pilarskj/ADB/README.md

 # ADB

-This repository provides a [BEAST 2](http://www.beast2.org) package for performing phylodynamic inference under the **Age-Dependent Branching** process :deciduous_tree: :chart_with_upwards_trend:.
+This repository provides a [BEAST 2](http://www.beast2.org) package for performing phylodynamic inference under the **Age-Dependent Branching** model :deciduous_tree: :chart_with_upwards_trend:.

-The [preprint](https://doi.org/10.1101/2025.08.28.672870) describing the phylodynamic model and its applications is available on bioRxiv[^readme-1].
+The phylodynamic model and its applications are described in this [publication](https://doi.org/10.1093/molbev/msag080)[^readme-1].

-[^readme-1]: Mulberry, N., Pilarski, J., Dinger, J., & Stadler, T. (2025).
-Bayesian phylodynamics for developmental biology: incorporating age-dependence. *bioRxiv*, 2025-08.
+[^readme-1]: Mulberry, N., Pilarski, J., Dinger, J., & Stadler, T. (2026).
+Age-dependent phylodynamics with application to single-cell lineage trees. *Molecular Biology and Evolution*, 43(4), msag080.

 ## The process